 Theoretically, there are many Buddhas that have existed over a time period of many eons.
 Typically, there is one Buddha for a life cycle.
 It seems that a “life cycle” is not defined by one human life span.
-Instead the life cycle lasts over many thousands of years.
+Instead the life cycle lasts over billions of years.
+It begins and ends with the birth and destruction of the world system.
 As a result, the best way to cover the topic of Buddhas is to start at the very beginning with the Adi-Buddha or primordial Buddha.

 Adi Buddha is believed to be the ultimate primordial Buddha.
 However, similar to the bodhisattvas, Adi-Buddha is know by many names depending on the geographical region.
 For example, in Tibet he is known as Samantabhadra or Vajradhara.
 In East Asia this Buddha is known as Vairocana.

-However, by referring to this Buddha as primordial it is not actually a man but instead Adi Buddha represents the wisdom that always existed in the universe.
-Therefore, it is not actually a person but instead it represents the innate form of wisdom in the universe.
+However, by referring to Adi Buddha as primordial, it implies that his human form depicted in sculpture is merely conceptual.
+Indeed, Adi Buddha represents the wisdom that always existed in the universe.
+Therefore, it is not actually a person but instead it represents the innate form of wisdom.

 The concept of a primordial Buddha is the same as picturing our universe before it became an organized system of stars and solar systems held together and put in motion by gravity.
 Before this time all the elements for an organized universe existed but they had not worked in unison.
-The concept of primordial or innate wisdom is similar.
+The concept of primordial or innate wisdom is similar to gravity.

 Buddhists believe that there are three Buddhas of our time.
-There is the Buddha of the past (Dipankara), the Buddha of the present (Gautama Buddha) and the Buddha of the future (Meitreya).
+There is the Buddha of the past (Dipankara), the Buddha of the present (Gautama Buddha) and the Buddha of the future (Maitreya).

 Dipankara Buddha is known as the first Buddha of our time.
 He is thought to have existed here on earth about 100,000 years ago.
 An enormous amount of time has passed since Dipankara Buddha walked the earth.
 As a result, trying to recreate the physical features of Dipankara is a bit obscure.
 In contrast, Shakyamuni Buddha walked the earth over 2000 years ago but we have a general idea of what he may have looked like.
 This is because the “32 Physical Characteristics of the Buddha” are found in the Pali Canon.